gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Check CMake Cache Builds Correctly

 The CMake cache automatically builds when you open a CMake project.
-But given this is the first lab to be opened, it is a good idea to rerun the **CMake Cache Generator** to check that it is building correctly.
+But given this is the first lab to be opened, it is a good idea to rerun the **CMake Cache Generator** to check that it builds correctly.

 1. Right mouse click the **CMakeLists.txt** file and select **Generate Cache for AzureSphereIoTCentral**.

 	![](resources/visual-studio-cmake-generate.png)

-2. Check the **Output** window that the CMake generation was successful.
+2. Check the **Output** window to verify the CMake generation was successful.
 There should be a message to say **CMake generation finished**.

 	![](resources/visual-studio-cmake-generate-completed.png)